com-480-data-visualization/OutOfTouch/README.md

     </tr>
   </table>

   The size of this dataset was initially 10Gb, restraining our storage capacities.
 Therefore, we decide to load every 10th row, but still represent an equivalent data distribution as the original dataset, shrkinging the dataset to 1Gb.
 In order to compare the statistics with the taxi dataset, based on the geolocations, 5 new fields are computed and added as part of the final dataset: start/end zone and borough and distance travelled.
 The dataset contains very little NaN and duplicate values.
+Moreover, the original dataset contained different formats to store the data.
+So, we processed the data to be represented in one format.

 - **Bike Accidents**: [Crashes From NYC](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data)